Kitsman: History

 The farmers from the 13 surrounding villages brought their produce to the market in Kitsman.

-In November 1918, right after World War I, the union of Bukovina with Romania was declared.
+In November 1918, Kitsman was the residence of the Ukrainian government in Bukovina.
+After World War I, the union of Bukovina with Romania was declared.
 During the period of Romanian rule (1918–1944), the Romanian authorities viewed the Ukrainians (Ruthenes) as Ruthenized Romanians and attempted to reverse such a process by prioritizing schooling in Romanian.
+Despite this, Kitsman preserved the role of a major centre of Ukrainian culture in the region until 1940.

 After the Molotov–Ribbentrop Pact of August 1939, the Soviet Union occupied Bessarabia and Northern Bukovina (including the Hertsa region) in June 1940.
 In June 1941, Romania entered World War II on the side of the Axis and re-established control over the region.
 The 1940 process was wrongly associated with the Jewish population; thus, Jews were seen by some as enemies of the state whose suppression was one of the goals of the state, while others, such as the mayor of Cernăuți, Traian Popovici, worked hard to save the Jews from deportation.

 A local newspaper has been published here since June 1, 1941.

-In January 1989 the population was 9,500 people, while in January 2013 the population was 6,762 people.

 Until 18 July 2020, Kitsman served as an administrative center of Kitsman Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Kitsman Raion was split between Chernivtsi Raion and Vyzhnytsia Raion, with Kitsman being transferred to Chernivtsi Raion.

+Population

+In 1930 Kitsman had around 5,000 inhabitants.
+In January 1989 the population was 9,500 people, while in January 2013 the population was 6,762 people.